 To set the timer, first press the TIMER ON/OFF pad.
-Press the HOUR and MIN. pads to change the time.
+Then press the + or - pad to change the time.

-To cancel the timer, press the TIMER ON/OFF pad until the display clears.
+To cancel the timer, press and hold the TIMER ON/OFF pad until the word "TIMER" disappears from the display.